 Building a New India after 2050 is the short name we give to the most urgent task of our time.
 It is 70 years after the formal adoption of the Constitution and its underlying vision, based on the values stated in the preamble - Justice, Liberty, Equality and Fraternity - to be achieved through a sovereign, socialist, secular, democratic republic.
-It is clearly iii."Putting the Last First"- 'Antyodaya';
+It is clearly time to evaluate whether these aspirations expressed in the preamble of the nation's Constitution have been met and, if they have not been realised significantly, to design a future that will be able to help the country achieve them.